How To Communicate With a Non-Verbal Child With Autism

 What causes nonverbal autism?

-Although speech delays and difficulties are often more common in children with higher support needs, they are not necessarily caused by an intellectual disability.
-Some people with autism who are nonverbal or minimally verbal — for example, Tito Mukhopadhyay — have written books.
-Others are in employment.
+Although speech delays and difficulties are often more common in children with severe autism, also called profound autism, these delays are not always caused by an intellectual disability.

 Can nonverbal kids with autism learn to speak?